amankrsingh1812/IntelligentDocFinder/README.md

 ## Usage

-The command line interface for the doc-phi can be used as:
+The command-line interface for the doc-phi can be used as:

 ```
 Usage: doc-phi [OPTIONS] COMMAND [ARGS]...